blkhanhlinh/bookshelf/README.md

 # bookshelf-fe
 This is the frontend of the bookshelf project.
-It is built with Next.js and Chakra UI.
+It is built with Next.js, TailwindCSS and Chakra UI.

 1. Install dependencies:
 ```bash